abbykrish/cs360v-f21/Lab0.md

 [This guide](https://github.com/vijay03/cs360v-f21/blob/master/environments.md), linked at the beginning of the project, provides an in depth introduction into environments.

 In this part of the project, we want to be able to keep track of number of times environment has run, as an important piece of metadata.
 Add a new field to the struct declaration of `Env` called `env_runs` in order to track this information.

+Again, check all of the `Hint, Lab 0` places to update and use the `env_runs` variable!!

 ### Fix implementation of envid2env() in inc/env.c